AlphaAdira/D3_CMPM121/PLAN.md

 # Game Design Vision

 The player gets dropped into an adventure game.
-They need to collect [tokens] from around the map to feul [energy pockets] around their base area. (crafting will be add tokens to the pocket to upgrade the pocket. pocket cannot move. potential other crafting thing: combining tokens so player can carry more. maybe they can carry as many full energy pockets they have.)
+They need to collect [tokens] from around the map to fuel [energy pocket[s]] around their base area (origin). (crafting will be add tokens to the pocket to upgrade the pocket. pocket cannot move. potential other crafting thing: combining tokens so player can carry more. maybe they can carry as many full energy pockets they have.
+Or the only energy pocket that levels up with more tokens)

 # Technologies